Yahya Petra of Kelantan: Early life

-The young Tengku Yahya Petra was raised by his childless uncle, Tengku Ismail, later Sultan Ismail ibni Almarhum Sultan Muhammad IV.
+Tengku Yahya Petra was raised by his childless uncle, Tengku Ismail (later Sultan Ismail).
 He was sent to the Francis Light School in Penang before continuing his studies in England.
 His uncle, Sultan Ismail, appointed him Tengku Temenggong Kelantan on 21 July 1939.
-He was later promoted to Tengku Bendahara Kelantan on 6 February 1945 by his father, then Sultan Ibrahim.
+He was later promoted to Tengku Bendahara Kelantan on 6 February 1945 by his father, Sultan Ibrahim.
 He served in various Kelantan civil service posts from 1941 to 1948.

 Kelantan succession dispute

 Tengku Indra Petra was the eldest son of Sultan Ibrahim and elder brother of Sultan Yahya Petra.
-After Sultan Ibrahim succeeded his childless brother Sultan Ismail, Tengku Indra Petra was appointed heir apparent with the title of Raja Muda Kelantan on 25 October 1944.
+After Sultan Ibrahim succeeded his brother Sultan Ismail, Tengku Indra Petra was appointed heir apparent with the title of Raja Muda Kelantan on 25 October 1944.
 However, due to conflict with his father, he was dismissed from the post and removed from the line of succession by his father's decree on 1 February 1948.
 On the same day, Sultan Yahya Petra replaced his brother as heir apparent with the new title of Tengku Mahkota Kelantan.

-Tengku Indra Petra became a politician and was elected a Member of Parliament (MP) in the first federal legislative election of 1955.
-Tengku Indra's descendants have since disputed their family's exclusion from the line succession of the Kelantan throne.
+Tengku Indra Petra became a politician and was elected a Member of Parliament (MP) in the 1955 Malayan general election.
+Tengku Indra's descendants have since disputed their family's exclusion from Kelantan's line of succession.

-Tengku Indra Petra did not preside over the installation of Sultan Yahya Petra's successor, Sultan Ismail Petra, It was Tengku Panglima Raja Tengku Ahmad who presided over installations of Sultan Ibrahim, Sultan Yahya Petra and Sultan Ismail Petra.
-Tengku Panglima Raja was the father of the former Sultanah of Johor, Sultanah Zanariah binti Tengku Ahmad.
+Tengku Indra Petra did not preside over the installation of Sultan Yahya Petra's successor, Sultan Ismail Petra, It was Tengku Panglima Raja Tengku Ahmad (the father of the former Sultanah of Johor, Sultanah Zanariah binti Tengku Ahmad) who presided over the installations of Sultan Yahya Petra and Sultan Ismail Petra.